Francis J. Heney: Personal life

-Kills John Handy in self defense
+Killing of John Handy

 Dr. John Christopher Handy was a skilled and well-respected physician in Tucson.
 His wife, Mary Ann Page Handy, was eight years younger than her husband, and in poor health.
 She complained to her neighbor, the wife of Heney's' brother, Ben, that her husband abused her.
 In December 1888, she filed for divorce; rumors circulated that Handy had threatened to kill the judge and her lawyers, and she withdrew her suit within the next month.
 Judge Sloan described Handy as "a man of strong will, aggressive, and both quarrelsome and vindictive."
 The following year, John sent the couple's four oldest children to his mother's home in Oakland.
 Over the next four years Mary developed an addiction to morphine, possibly administered to her by her husband.
 Morphine was readily available at the time and was prescribed for a variety of ailments.

 In July 1889, Dr. Handy filed for divorce.
 The town gossip was that Handy wanted to marry another woman he had been seeing, Pansy Smith.
 Due to her husband's continual threats, Mary had difficulty finding an attorney.
 When C.W.
 Wright agreed to represent her, he asked Heney to assist him, who reluctantly agreed, and Wright promptly withdrew from the case.
 Heney refused to continue on his own, and Mary Ann went from attorney to attorney seeking representation.
 Eventually Heney agreed to reconsider.
 Handy let it be known that he would kill any attorney who dared defend Mary Ann.
 When Heney agreed to become her attorney, Handy stated to a court clerk, "I will kill him!
 Mary Ann is a morphine fiend and a common slut.
 She does not deserve [representation]."

-Handy publicly proclaimed that any attorney foolish enough to represent his wife in the divorce case "would be sorry."
+Handy publicly proclaimed that any attorney foolish enough to represent his wife in the divorce case "would be sorry" and relayed a message to Heney stating, "If Frank Heney takes the case I will kill him!"
 His attempts to intimidate Heney had the opposite effect, pricking Heney's conscience.
 Heney told his brother, Ben, that "If a lawyer can't take any case he feels it is right for him to handle, then he should take down his shingle."
 Heney and Handy had several confrontations.
 Handy intentionally attempted to run Heney over with his buggy more than once, and slandered Heney a coward, and also tried to provoke a fight.
 Clerk of the Court Brewster Cameron, a friend of both men, warned Handy that his threats might negatively influence the court, and Handy desisted for a while.